Legal Representation for Denied Claims for Sickle Cell Disability

 When evaluating the level of your disability, the VA rater will follow the criteria in the schedule to review and examine your military medical records and assess the severity of your condition.

 If you have received a decision of denial for a claim for sickle cell disability benefits, we can help alleviate the anger and frustration you have experienced.
 We are accredited Veterans claims attorneys who fully understand the system and the necessary documentation that resonates with the VA examiner.

-Do not delay.
-Call Marc Whitehead & Associates at 800-562-9830 or request a Free Consultation with a lawyer about your sickle cell disability claim.
+Don’t delay!
+Call Marc Whitehead & Associates at 800-562-9830 or request a Free Consultation with a lawyer about your disability claim.
 We represent the disabled nationwide.